damato-design/blog/src/posts/interview-critique.md

 The candidate then notices that the request from the input and from the click are the same, just changing the word.
 This shows an opportunity to abstract this function for reuse in both scenarios.
 While the first approach is fine for a beginner (having the form and the click call the same function), the candidate instead decides to create a few layers of abstraction.
 First creating an `/api` directory and setting up an adapter to handle the request functionality.
 Then they also create a `/hooks` directory for a custom hook to use this local adapter.
 All of this might seem like a premature optimization but I'm interested in the journey.

-The hook signature presented isn't something I'm familiar with; I've always seen a tuple as the return.
+This hook signature presented isn't something I'm personally familiar with; I've always seen a tuple as the return.
 Perhaps since this needs to provide a way to trigger the request, return the data, and the signal that loading is happening requires more than two values.
 However, I wonder if the loading could be held at the application layer, starting when the request is called and clearing the current results and ending when the results are populated.
-Again, not something I'd expect for a beginner but I'd be interested in the approach.
+I think it would make an interesting conversation and I'd like to know the benefits and drawbacks to it.

 Due to the use of promises, I'd expect to have a conversation about error handling.
 If the API being called errors, `setIsLoading()` will never be called.
 This can be solved by using [`.finally()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/finally) instead of a plain `.then()`.
 This will fire after everything is done, error or success.